anasjelloule/BankAccount-Back-end-/README.md

 we impliment the archtect jEE
-we impliment Soap service with jaxws we impliment RestAPi with jaxws we impliment RestAPI Restcontroller with spring web
+we impliment Soap service with jaxws we impliment RestAPi with jaxws we impliment RestAPI Restcontroller with spring web & ResponseEntity we impliment Ijection dependencies with Spring Annotations